-In their work in the communities of the country, the Sisters of Mary are seeing terrible situations of poverty and deprivation amongst the youngest and most vulnerable.
+The Sisters began their work in the communities of the country in 2018.
+They are seeing terrible situations of poverty and deprivation amongst the youngest and most vulnerable.
 Without education, children, particularly girls, have little hope.
 Empowering these children to transform their lives through education remains an objective for the country and our charitable mission.

 Artists representation of the completed building